Here’s what we know about 'Euphoria' season three

 While it appeared that Ashtray, played by Javon Walton, was killed in season two after being shot by law enforcement officers in a dramatic shootout – the actor hasn’t ruled out an appearance in the third season.

-Speaking to Entertainment Weekly about the fate of Fez and Ashtray, Walton said: “Well you see him get arrested, so I’m sure he is going to be in the back of a cop car.
-And with Ashtray, we’re not a 100 percent if he’s dead, because you saw absolutely no blood, right?
+Speaking to Entertainment Weekly about the character’s fate, Walton said: “With Ashtray, we’re not 100 percent if he’s dead, because you saw absolutely no blood, right?
 And you didn’t see him fall.

 “You did hear the bullet, but you didn’t see him get shot.
 So, there’s little things that could potentially bring him back for another season.”